The UK Master’s Dissertation Blueprint: Securing a Distinction (70%+)

 To hit the 70% mark, you must move away from an author-by-author summary (e.g., "Smith stated X. Later, Jones stated Y") and move towards a Thematic Synthesis.
 You must group the literature by debates and concepts, acting as the referee between conflicting academic opinions.

 Your ultimate goal in this chapter is to build a Conceptual Framework.
-By mapping out the current "State of Play" in academia, you naturally highlight the "Gap" in the literature—which serves as the exact justification for why your dissertation needs to exist.
+By mapping out the current "State of Play" in academia, you naturally highlight the "Gap" in the literature—which serves as the exact justification for why your primary research needs to exist.

 Struggling with the transition from descriptive to critical writing?
 The linguistic mechanics required for a thematic synthesis are identical to those required for top-tier coursework.
 Read our comprehensive guide on Mastering Critical Synthesis for First-Class Essays to learn the exact signposting terminology UK examiners expect.